Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Joey Meneses At The Plate

-- Meneses leads Washington with an OBP of .331 this season while batting .284 with 33 walks and 61 runs scored.

-- He ranks 18th in batting average, 68th in on base percentage, and 94th in slugging among qualifying hitters in MLB play.
+- He ranks 19th in batting average, 71st in on base percentage, and 99th in slugging among the qualifying batters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.